 Yandeyarra School has two classrooms, a demountable computer lab, kindergarten, art room, home economics room, and a multi-purpose class.

 The school grounds are well kept with grass and shady trees.
 Students have access to a playground, covered basketball courts and several grassed areas for recess and lunch breaks.

 In 2011 we received a new undercover assembly area as part of the BER program.
 It is a great facility with lights and a sound system.
-We have installed a basketball hoop and painted a half court, and installed bench seating to make it a multi-function area.
+We installed a basketball hoop and painted a half court, and installed bench seating to make it a multi-function area.
 The undercover court is a great shaded area for students and is open for community members to use after school hours.

 School Focus Areas

 Our school focuses include literacy, numeracy and technology.
 Our School Priorities are:

 - To incorporate Information and Communication Technologies (ICT)

 - To improve overall attendance – students achieving attendance higher than 80%.